 What size should my Dutch oven be?

 - To prevent your bread from sticking add flour to the bottom of your pan.
 Corn flour is the one I use the most because it provides a nice texture.
-Another option is to add parchment paper in the bottom of the pan
+Another option is to add parchment paper at the bottom of the pan

 - You can add other ingredients to your bread just before putting it in the oven.
-Like olives, cheese, pesto the possibilities are endless
+Like olives, cheese, and pesto the possibilities are endless

 Ingredients you will need for this recipe.

-- Flour – You just need all purpose flour, flour you probably already have in your pantry.
+- Flour – You just need all-purpose flour, flour you probably already have in your pantry.

 - Yeast – I used active dry yeast.
 It's better to use active rather than instant as we really want a long and slow rise.
-However you can use rapid rise yeast but you will still need to let it rise overnight.
+However, you can use rapid-rise yeast but you will still need to let it rise overnight.

-- Water – Make sure your water is a lukewarm temperature as it will affect the outcome of your yeast.
+- Water – Make sure your water is at a lukewarm temperature as it will affect the outcome of your yeast.